Barclays continues to maintain strong capital and leverage ratios.

 CRD IV capital

-Barclays’ current regulatory requirement is to meet a fully loaded CRD IV CET1 ratio comprising the required 4.5% minimum CET1 ratio and, phased in from 2016, a Combined Buffer Requirement.
-This currently comprises a Capital Conservation Buffer (CCB) of 2.5% and a Global Systemically Important Institution (G-SII) buffer determined by the PRA in line with guidance from the Financial Stability Board (FSB).
-Both buffers are subject to phased implementation, the CCB is phased in at 25% per annum with 1.25% applicable for 2017.
-The G-SII buffer for 2017 has been set at 2% and is also phased in at 25% per annum from 2016 with 1% applicable for 2017.
-On 21 November 2016 the FSB confirmed that the G-SII buffer for 2018 will be 1.5% with 1.1% applicable for 2018 and taking full effect from 2019 onwards.
+Barclays' current regulatory requirement is to meet a fully loaded CET1 ratio comprising the required 4.5% Pillar 1 minimum CET1 requirement and, phased in from 2016, a Combined Buffer Requirement.
+This currently comprises a Capital Conservation Buffer (CCB) and a Global Systemically Important Institution (G-SII) buffer determined by the PRA in line with guidance from the Financial Stability Board (FSB).
+Both buffers are subject to phased implementation at 25% per annum from 2016 with full effect from 2019.
+The CCB has been set at 2.5% with 1.25% applicable for 2017.
+The G-SII buffer for 2017 has been set at 2% with 1% applicable for 2017.
+On 21 November 2016 the FSB confirmed that the G-SII buffer for 2018 will be 1.5% with 1.1% applicable for 2018.

-Also forming part of the Combined Buffer Requirement is a Counter-Cyclical Buffer (CCyB) and a Systemic Risk Buffer (SRB).
-On 27 March 2017 the Financial Policy Committee (FPC) reaffirmed that it expects to maintain a CCyB of 0% on UK exposures until at least June 2017.
+The Combined Buffer Requirement also includes a Counter-Cyclical Capital Buffer (CCyB) and a Systemic Risk Buffer (SRB).
+On 27 June 2017 the Financial Policy Committee (FPC) increased the UK CCyB rate from 0% to 0.5% applicable from 27 June 2018.
 Other national authorities also determine the appropriate CCyBs that should be applied to exposures in their jurisdiction.
-CCyBs have started to apply for Barclays’ exposures to other jurisdictions; however, based on current exposures these are not material.
+CCyBs have started to apply for Barclays' exposures to other jurisdictions; however based on current exposures these are not material.
 No SRB has been set to date.

 Fully loaded capital ratios